 - Community.
 While leaning on each other through the tough moments is essential, it’s also important to allow the community around us to take care of us too.
 We can’t do this alone, just the two of us.
 Sometimes it’s tempting to close everyone else out because Michael is the one person who understands this journey better than anyone.
 It’s his journey too!
 But it can put a drain on both of us if we don’t gather strength and support from outside sources.

 These things I’ve learned have helped both of us grow closer to each other.
-There is still more for me to learn, but looking back, I’m amazed at how much we have changed into the people that we are today.
+Still, there is more for me to learn.
+But looking back, I’m amazed at how much we have changed into the people that we are today.
 God has had a hand in this relationship for the beginning, and I know that he continues to work through each of us individually and together as a couple.
 I truly am overwhelmingly blessed to have him as my life partner.